Lab43/shifty/README.md

 * If there is a breakpoint at 1 column, it won't use the correct stripe color.
 It will use the normal stripe color, not the breakpoint color. (why would anyone have a breakpoint at 1?)

+## Documentation Nodes:

+The documentation still needs to be written.
+Here are some notes to help me remember what everything does.

+* Avoiding gaps between inline-block element: [Fighting the Space Between Inline Block Elements](http://css-tricks.com/fighting-the-space-between-inline-block-elements/)

 ## Acknowledgements:

 * Many ideas borrowed from [Twitter Bootstrap](http://twitter.github.com/bootstrap/), including class names and grid dimensions.
-* The [Sass/Compass version of Normalize.css](https://github.com/JohnAlbin/normalize.css-with-sass-or-compass) by [John Albin Wilkins](https://github.com/JohnAlbin) is used in the documentation website.
+* T[Sass/Compass version of Normalize.css](https://github.com/JohnAlbin/normalize.css-with-sass-or-compass) by [John Albin Wilkins](https://github.com/JohnAlbin) is used in the documentation website.